Big Agencies and Freelance.

 In 1985, after 7 years working for some of the biggest and best agencies in the country like FCB/Chicago and DDB/NY, Follis began a freelance collaboration that started his entrepreneurial career.
 With fellow admen Jon Bond and Richard Kirshenbaum, Follis helped win a half-dozen accounts for his young freelancing partners.
 A year later Kirshenbaum & Bond splashed onto the scene as the hot, new Mad Ave agency eventually becoming a 450 million dollar agency.

-It was during this freelancing period that Follis helped create a dozen attention-getting ads for a young, then-unknown designer named Kenneth Cole.
-That landmark campaign helped establish Kenneth Cole as the worldwide brand it is today.
-Additionally, Follis's project work for his own clients was getting national press making him one of the hottest hired guns on Mad Ave.
+While freelancing with Jon and Richard, John helped design and write a dozen attention-getting ads for a young, then-unknown, shoe designer named Kenneth Cole.
+That landmark campaign helped establish the designer as the iconic worldwide brand it is today.
+Additionally, Follis' project work for his own clients was getting national press making him one of the hottest hired guns on Mad Ave.

 Follis & Verdi: Hot New Agency on Mad Ave.

-In addition to attracting project work and gigs at top agencies John's creative reputation attracted an eager entrepreneurial account guy with a nose for new business.
+In addition to attracting project work from clients and freelance gigs at the best agencies on Mad Ave John's hot reputation attracted an eager entrepreneurial account guy with a nose for new business.
 After just a few months of collaboration Follis & Verdi splashed onto the scene with a hot, new account and a press worthy TV campaign.
 John's edgy campaign for tiny Sorrell Ridge Fruit Spreads was so successful it was featured in Forbes, ADWEEK, CNBC and a Harvard Business School case study.

 Follis & Verdi was barely two years old and the 34-year old adman found himself the creative force behind one of the hottest creative agencies in the country.

 F&V adds a D